SystemsGenetics/GEMmaker/docs/examples.rst

   //
   alignment = 1

-After that, save your file and run the worklow:
+Then save your file and run the worklow:

 .. code:: bash